GraduationP/Embedded-Systems/README.md

-# Embedded-Systems
+# V2X communication
-This will be our Repository for all our embedded projects and codes (3D Printer & Autonomous Vehicle)
+This will be our Repository for our Autonomous Vehicle.